frederic-perez/AmE-dictionary/data/idioms.md

 __at (one’s) discretion__ :dart: In accordance with one’s thoughts or judgment on a particular issue.
 __at (one’s) leisure__ :dart::two: When one has free time; at one’s convenience: _I’ll return the call at my leisure._ _Enjoy coffee at your leisure._
 __at (one’s) own game__
+__at (someone’s) behest__ Done according to the whims or commands of someone else. _Everything is done at our children’s behest; it’s like they’re the bosses of the family!_
+__at (the) worst__ (at its very worst) Under the most negative circumstances, estimation, or interpretation: At worst, the storm will make us postpone the trip.
 __at a (single) stroke__ :two: All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
 __at a crossroads__ :dart::six::pencil2: At a point when a choice must be made; at a point of change. _After earning my degree, I’m at a crossroads.
 I need to figure out which direction my life should take._
 __at a discount__ _Virtues are held at a discount._
 __at a loss__ :two::hammer: _They sat inside the car, at a loss for what to do next._
-__at a moment’s notice__:dart::three: With little time to prepare; immediately and at any time. _Firefighters need to be able to spring into action at a moment’s notice._
+__at a moment’s notice__:dart::four: With little time to prepare; immediately and at any time. _Firefighters need to be able to spring into action at a moment’s notice._
 __at a snail’s pace__ :two: (at a snail’s gallop) Very slowly (as a snail is known to move very slowly). _My research is moving at a snail’s pace—every experiment I’ve tried so far has failed._
 __at all costs__ In any way possible, regardless of risk or expense.
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._
-__at any rate__ :three: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
+__at any rate__ :six: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __at best__
 __at breakneck speed/pace__ :two: Extremely and often dangerously fast. _He drove away at breakneck speed._
+__at close quarters__
-__at every turn__ :three: __1__ At every opportunity. _My opponent has tried to discredit me at every turn._ __2__ Everywhere. _I’ve been seeing my old roommate at every turn lately.
+__at every turn__ :four: __1__ At every opportunity. _My opponent has tried to discredit me at every turn._ __2__ Everywhere. _I’ve been seeing my old roommate at every turn lately.
 Just today, I bumped into her at the mall!_
 __at face value__
 __at first blush__ :two: Upon first seeing or considering something. _At first blush, it sounded like a supremely dumb idea._
 __at first__
 __at gunpoint__
 __at hand__ :two: __3__ Impending or imminent. _After months of planning, I’m thrilled that the event is finally at hand!_ _Victory is at hand._
 __at heart__ :four::hammer: _Most people are crooks at heart._ _I’m a country girl at heart._
-__at its best__ :two: Of or at the highest standard of quality possible. _You’ll love their new album; it’s simply jazz at its best._ _An excellent tribute to nature at its best._
+__at its best__ :three: Of or at the highest standard of quality possible. _You’ll love their new album; it’s simply jazz at its best._ _An excellent tribute to nature at its best._
 __at its worst__
 __at large__ :three::hammer:
 __at length__ :four::hammer: _At length a messenger entered the camp site and sought out King._ _Terms were discussed at length in open session._